Zaid-Ajaj/ThrowawayDb/README.md

 # ThrowawayDb

-Easily create a disposable database that integration tests dead simple for Sql server using throwaway databases.
+Easily create disposable databases that will make your integration tests a breeze.

 ### Available Packages